-1. Attain 80% on Practice Assessment at least two weeks before the Proctored Exam.
+1. Attain 80% on Practice Assessments at least two weeks before the Proctored Exam.
 Practice assessments may only be taken once every twenty-four (24) hours.
 Time begins upon completion of a practice assessment.
 A student should print out a copy of their results to keep and another copy should be provided to the course instructor before taking the proctored examination.
-A student may be required to remediate.
+A student will be required to remediate prior to sitting for the Proctored Assessment.